On the Structure of Information: Conclusion

-The above results show that, for our notions of entropy and information from Definition \ref{def:entropy_information} we find the same relationships to $D$ as Shannon entropy and information have to $D_\mathrm{KL}$.
+The above results show that, for our knowledge-lattice-based definitions of entropy and information, we find the same relationships to $D$ as Shannon entropy and information have to $D_\mathrm{KL}$.
 Moreover, from the \textit{Bregman representation} \cite{MacCarthy1956,Hendrickson1971,Gneiting2007} of proper scoring rules, it follows that $D$ is also a Bregman divergence, just like KL divergence.
 In particular, we have